Barba76/SPFx-NumberPicker-Control/README.md

 # SPFx-NumberPicker-Control
-This is a NumberPicker custom control to use at the PropertyPane
+This is a NumberPicker custom control to be used at the PropertyPane